Skip to content

 docker-compose events

-Parse, resolve and render compose file in canonical forma
+Parse, resolve and render compose file in canonical format:

 docker-compose config